FabioChiodini/ProjectSpawnSwarmtc/README.md

 - exec -l $SHELL
 - gcloud init (this will start an interactive setup/configuration)

-You also need to propely set up your GCE account, following are the high level steps:
+You also need to properly set up your GCE account, following are the high level steps:

 - Enable the Compute Engine API